munkacsitomi/mws-restaurant-client-complete/README.md

 ### Developer Notes

 If you want to generate new images you need to setup some tools first.
-1. Install Gulp globally `npm i -g gulp`
-2. Install ImageMagick `brew install imagemagick`
+1. Install ImageMagick `brew install imagemagick`
-3. Install GraphicsMagick `brew install graphicsmagick`
+2. Install GraphicsMagick `brew install graphicsmagick`
-4. Now you're able to generate new images: `gulp resize-images` or `npm run resize-images`
+3. Now you're able to generate new images: `gulp resize-images`